 Well, unfortunately, I don’t have such a generator.
-But I do have an alternative to a D&D puzzle generator that works just as well, but cooler.
+But I do have an alternative D&D puzzle generator that works just as well, but cooler.
 Intrigued?
 Okay, I’ll spill the magic beans.
 But first, allow me to explain why you shouldn’t use generic puzzle generators.

 Why Generic Online Puzzle Generators Aren’t Fit For D&D.

 The problem with online puzzle generators is that they can be programmed to be responsive for as long as you’re using your computer, phone or iPad.
 While being able to manipulate puzzle pieces on your screen is great, there is a major downside.
 When you’re running a tabletop D&D game, you don’t want to take your players taken away from the action at the table by having them all stare at a screen individually.
 They could’ve just stayed at home to do that.

 But what if you’re using a virtual tabletop?
 Even when using a VTT, having a generic puzzle generator takes players away from the immersion.
 These puzzle generators just don’t feel like they are part of your D&D world.
 No effort has been put into the look of the puzzle.
 There is nothing to make players feel that they are still playing Dungeons & Dragons.
 And that’s a real problem because integrating D&D puzzles into your game in an immersive way is hard enough as it is.
 You don’t want your players to feel like they’re doing some mini-game that has nothing to do with your D&D campaign.
 Let’s face it, computer games do a much better job at this than D&D. For D&D we need a different approach, but more on that later.